-In this radical new appraisal of the most vilified politician of the twentieth century, historian Nicholas Milton claims that by placating Hitler and Mussolini, Chamberlain not only reflected the zeitgeist of the time but also brought Britain vital time to rearm when Hitler’s military machine was at its zenith.
+In this radical new appraisal of the most vilified politician of the twentieth century, historian Nicholas Milton claims that by placating Hitler and Mussolini, Chamberlain not only reflected the zeitgeist of the time but also bought Britain vital time to rearm when Germany’s military machine was at its zenith.
 In doing so he helped create the Air Raid Precautions organisation, the Women’s Land Army and the Special Operations Executive charter.

-Yet Chamberlain's legacy is far more complex than just Hitler, Munich and the path to war.
-He was also a pioneer of the conservation movement and remains the only serving Prime Minister to have had a species named after him, the Chamberlain’s Yellow butterfly Pyrisitia chamberlaini following his time in the Bahamas as a young man.
-During his Downing Street years he corresponded with a birdwatcher called Gilbert Collett and visited St James Park nearly every day looking for birds.
+Yet Chamberlain’s legacy is far more complex than just Hitler, Munich and the path to war.
+He was also a pioneer of the nature conservation movement and remains the only serving Prime Minister to have had a species named after him, the Chamberlain’s Yellow butterfly Pyrisitia chamberlaini, following his time in the Bahamas as a young man.
+During his Downing Street years he corresponded with a birdwatcher called Gilbert Collett and visited St James’s Park nearly every day looking for birds.
 As a result birdwatching became more than just a hobby, it was Chamberlain’s way of dealing with the nightmare which was Adolf Hitler and the Second World War.

 His story is revealed through his own words in his diary letters to his two sisters, Hilda and Ida.
 They shed new light on his complex character and enable us to consider Chamberlain the private man, not just the public statesman.
-The letters show he helped to build houses for the poor, improved midwifery services and championed the introduction of widow’s pensions.
+The letters show how helped to build houses for the poor, improved midwifery services and championed the introduction of a widow’s pension.
 It is a reminder that there is often more to political figures, even well-known Tory Prime Ministers, than many a quick judgment allows.